-- (1) At least two independent propulsion transformers are to be installed. - (2) Complete insulation is to be made between primary windings and secondary windings of transformers.
-Auto transformers are permitted for motor starting. - (3) Transformers producing low voltage from high voltage are to be equipped with an earthed shield winding between the high-voltage and low-voltage coil. - (4) Means of monitoring the winding temperatures of propulsion transformers are to be provided. - (5) Degree of protection
+- (1) Complete insulation is to be made between primary windings and secondary windings of transformers.
+Auto transformers are permitted for motor starting. - (2) Transformers producing low voltage from high voltage are to be equipped with an earthed shield winding between the high-voltage and low-voltage coil. - (3) Means of monitoring the winding temperatures of propulsion transformers are to be provided. - (4) Degree of protection